-Adults 18 and older can get any brand of vaccine as their booster shot.
+Adults 18 and older can get any brand of vaccine as their first booster shot.
 For the best protection, it is recommended to get either Pfizer or Moderna.
-Children cannot mix and match vaccines and must get Pfizer as their booster dose.
+Children cannot mix and match vaccines and not all children can get a booster at this time.

-View a timeline for each vaccine on the next page.
+See a schedule for each vaccine on the next page.